SSbit01/awesome-head/README.md

       |   |
 ```

-The best and most up-to-date compilation of HTML head tags.
+The best and most up-to-date compilation of HTML head tags for SEO and rich previsualizations.

 ## List